Jundel-Malazarte/Jundel-Malazarte/README.md

 ### Hi there, I'm [Jundel Malazarte](https://www.facebook.com/Malazartejundel101101/) 👋

 I completed my Information Technology from [University of Cebu Main](https://uc.edu.ph), Philippines.
-Apart from that, I am a Jr. Developers who wants to learn something new (on Software Development, Web Development, Productivity) and contributing to open source github projects.
+Apart from that, I am a Jr. Developer who wants to learn something new (Software Development, Web Development, and Productivity) and contribute to open source GitHub projects.

 **My Research Interest**:
 -